MobilePayDev/MobilePayDev.github.io/docs/subscriptions/resources.md

 Key dates:
 - **NOW** Take a look at the change list here and implement changes if needed for the Facade period
 - **2024** Plan and integrate new [Recurring API](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/)
-- **2024.01.01** Be ready with adjustments needed for your integration for the Facade period.
+- **2024.01.01** Be ready with adjustments needed for your integration for the Facade period .
-- **2024Q1** We finally launch Nordic Wallet Launch in Finland 🇫🇮 and then Denmark 🇩🇰
+- **2024Q1** We finally launch Nordic Wallet Launch in Finland 🇫🇮 and then Denmark on the 12th of march 🇩🇰
 - **2025Q1** Be ready with your API integration to the Recurring API. 🧡 💙 The facade will be switched off.

 :::